 I’ll outline in detail how we did it, but in order to fully understand the methodology, it’s important that we start with the “why.”

 (Already understand the synergies between PPC & SEO?
-Click here to jump to the step by step instructions on how to make more effective meta descriptions).
+Click here to jump to the step by step instructions on how to write meta descriptions for SEO using paid insights).

 Search engine algorithms are constantly changing.
 Google doesn’t like to share the inner workings of their algorithm, but we know that hundreds of ranking factors are constantly being refined somewhere in the ballpark of 600 times per year.
 As search engine marketers, it’s easy to focus on the next big (or little) change, and how it’s going to affect a site’s rankings.
 While that’s important, I’d like to argue that it may be equally as important to focus our time on what’s not going to change.